Chapter 24:

 He threw her a helpless look, then sighed in defeat as the children laughed.

-‘Alright, alright,’ he said, waving his hand dramatically, ‘yes, maybe I got a little help from the world.
+‘Alright, alright,’ he said with a dramatic hand wave, ‘yes, maybe I got a little help from the world.
 But you know what that means?’

 ‘What?’ the kids chorused.

-‘It means,’ he said with warm eyes, ‘that the world listens back.
+‘It means,’ he elaborated, ‘that the world listens back.
 If you treat it kindly.
 If you walk where you’re meant to.
 Magic isn’t about power, it’s about connection.’

-The children went quiet at that, thinking it over.
+The children went quiet while thinking it over.

 ‘…Yes,’ Mutsuki said gravely.
 ‘And it is very disappointed in you.’

-The class burst into giggles, rolling over their desks as Youchan also tried not to laugh too hard.
+The class burst into giggles.
+Some rolled even over their desks.
+Youchan also tried not to laugh.

-The children eventually quieted down, their laughter replaced by the rustle of lunchboxes and the soft clatter of chopsticks.
-The classroom was warm with sunlight, children chattering and munching, and the occasional splashes from the koi fishes on the pond.
+The children eventually quieted down.
+Their laughter was replaced by the rustle of lunchboxes and the soft clatter of chopsticks.
+The classroom was full of warmth from the sunlight and children chattering.

-Mutsuki leaned back in his chair, smiling faintly as he watched Gon trying to feed Honey rice balls while Meow sneakily traded pickles for sweets.
-It was peaceful.
-A rare kind of peace.
-Youchan, who’d been watching from the side, walked over quietly and knelt beside his desk.
+Mutsuki watched Gon trying to feed Honey rice balls while Meow sneakily traded pickles for sweets.
+It was the kind of peace Mutsuki had grown to love in the a past month.
+Youchan, who’d only been watching from the back, walked over quietly and knelt beside his desk.

 ‘You know a lot about these places, Sensei.
 I am surprised,’ she whispered.

-Mutsuki taken aback by the sudden closeness, ‘umm… I suppose I do.’
+Mutsuki was taken aback by the sudden closeness.
+‘Umm… I suppose I do.’

 ‘Have you ever gone back to any of those places?’

-He hesitated.
+He thought about his answer.
+Youchan took this opportunity to admire him from up close.
 The light from the window caught in his lashes as he looked toward the map still drawn on the board.
+Mmm… Pretty…

 ‘No,’ he said finally.
 ‘It would be nice if I could.
 I’ve met some friendly people and yokai alike in my adventures.
 I sometimes wonder where they are now and what they’re doing.’